marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/target-builtins/arm-c-language-extensions-acle.rst

 AArch64's back end does not have support for 16-bit floating point Advanced SIMD intrinsics yet.

-See ARM Options and AArch64 Options for more information on the availability of extensions.
+See :ref:`arm-options` and :ref:`aarch64-options` for more information on the availability of extensions.